wustep/me-ghost/README.md

 Routes were modified to change `tag/projects` -> `projects`, `tag/articles` -> `articles`, and `tag/notes` -> `notes` and have the user-created page `/home` -> `/`.

-- Replace your `content/settings/routes.yaml` with the `routes.yaml` in this repository, modifying as desired
+- Replace your `content/settings/routes.yaml` with the `routes.yaml` in this repository, modifying as desired.

 ### Other Optional Changes